-Laura Bush Condemns Trump Family Separation Policy as ‘Cruel’ and ‘Immoral’
+Laura Bush Condemns Trump Family-Separation Policy As ‘Cruel’ and ‘Immoral’

 The Trump administration has claimed that years-old laws and court rulings require the separation of families who cross the border illegally, but those migrants were not detained during the George W. Bush or Barack Obama administrations.
 Trump officials have been considering enforcing the law in a way that would tear children from parents since they came to power, according to the New York Times, and the president finally agreed this spring.

 White House senior policy adviser Stephen Miller was reportedly “instrumental” in this effort.
 He told the paper it’s about deterring people thinking about trying to cross the border illegally.
-“It was a simple decision by the administration to have a zero tolerance policy for illegal entry, period,” he said.
+“It was a simple decision by the administration to have a zero-tolerance policy for illegal entry, period,” he said.
 “The message is that no one is exempt from immigration law.”

 Other members of the administration seem less comfortable with the U.S. government traumatizing thousands of children just to strike fear into the hearts of would-be migrants.
-On Sunday Department of Homeland Security Secretary Kirstjen Nielsen tried denying that the policy exists, though multiple officials have discussed it publicly, and her own department reported the number of families separated and issued a flyer for parents searching for their children.
+On Sunday Department of Homeland Security secretary Kirstjen Nielsen tried denying that the policy exists, though multiple officials have discussed it publicly, and her own department reported the number of families separated and issued a flyer for parents searching for their children.

 President Trump has also acknowledged the policy in numerous tweets, along with his immigration demands and false attacks on Democrats, suggesting he’ll let the separations keep happening until he gets a political win.

-A White House official told the Washington Post (in comments later disputed by Kellyanne Conway, that aside from deterrence, the policy is about gaining leverage in congressional negotiations.
+A White House official told the Washington Post (in comments later disputed by Kellyanne Conway) that aside from deterrence, the policy is about gaining leverage in congressional negotiations.

 “The president has told folks that in lieu of the laws being fixed, he wants to use the enforcement mechanisms that we have,” a White House official said.
 “The thinking in the building is to force people to the table.”